 Cullan has extensive experience in investigations, working primarily narcotics and gang cases.
 He spent eight years working narcotics before transferring to the property crimes division, where he worked burglary and arson cases.

 Max is a Sergeant with the Burnsville Police Department where he has worked for the past seventeen years.
 He is a SWAT team leader for Burnsville PD.
 Use of Force program.
 Max is also one of two lead instructors for the Combatives Program at the Rasmussen College of Law Enforcement.
 Max has been assigned to Patrol Operations, Gang and Criminal Investigations, as a Tactical Officer on SWAT, and is currently assigned as a patrol shift Sergeant / Supervisor.
 Max has extensive experience in all areas of police operations and is currently an adjunct instructor for Rasmussen College’s Use of Force Skills training program.
 He is a graduate of NTOA college (level I).
-In addition, Max is a certified instructor in the following disciplines: Tactical Operations, handgun & patrol rifle, Use of Force, Combatives and Ground Fighting, Taser, ASP Baton, ASR (Aerosol Subject Restraint), Weapon Retention, Reality Based Training, Vascular Neck Restraint, LOCKUP and Revolution Ground Combative system (levels I & II).
+In addition to being a certified Force Science Analyst, Max is a certified instructor in the following disciplines: Tactical Operations, handgun & patrol rifle, Use of Force, Combatives and Ground Fighting, Taser, ASP Baton, ASR (Aerosol Subject Restraint), Weapon Retention, Reality Based Training, Vascular Neck Restraint, LOCKUP and Revolution Ground Combative system (levels I & II).
 In addition, Max is a brown belt at ‘Alliance Jiu-Jitsu Minnesota’ under Brazilian Jiu-jitsu black belt Damian Hirtz.

 Bloomington Police Sergeant and former DEA Task Force Officer, Tom Maloney has seventeen years of experience with the City of Bloomington, MN Police Department.
 Sergeant Maloney was assigned to the BPD Narcotics Unit in 2008 and was responsible for investigation of State level narcotics and vice crimes.
 In 2013, Sergeant Maloney was assigned to the Drug Enforcement Administration as a Task Force Officer with Enforcement Group 71 and currently serves in that capacity.
 Sergeant Maloney has conducted hundreds of Hotel/Motel interdiction details that have resulted in the seizures of significant quantities of drugs and drug proceeds.
 He has conducted annual training for Bloomington Police Department in Hotel/Motel Interdiction for the past several years and has taught Hotel/Motel Interdiction courses at DEA in Minnesota and North Dakota, as well as, for the Minnesota State Patrol and the State of Iowa Narcotics Investigators Association.